juliusakula/Station-Map-Website/README.md

-# Station Map Website
+# Station Map Webpage
-Built using JavaScript, jQuery, Bootstrap and KnockoutJS declarative bindings.
-It pulls in data from both the Wikipedia and Google Maps API.
+Pulls in data from both the Wikipedia and Google Maps API and displays it using KnockoutJS declarative bindings.

 ## Getting Started